new-fantastic/vue-wp-json/README.md

 <br>

-Additional features available with PRO version of module available here: https://store.newfantastic.com/vuejs/modules/vue-wp-json-pro
+More information about additional features available with PRO version of module will be available here: https://store.newfantastic.com/vuejs/modules/vue-wp-json-pro

 <br>

-## Additional modules
+## Additional modules (Coming soon)

 <br>